TURN.LSP Open Source Turning Path Tracker for AutoCAD

 We receive frequent feedback, and all of it is valuable; please keep it coming.
 Many people find TURN.LSP extremely useful, while others have some difficulty.
 Stephen Hitchcox and I continue to work to address the concerns of all users, and we welcome assistance in any form.

 WANTED!!!
 Standard (like AASHTO) vehicle blocks created using TURN's BuildVehicle.
-Please e-mail us so we can post a library of standard vehicles.
+Please send your standard vehicles so we can add them to our library of standard vehicles listed below.
 Thanks.

 The use of Free Software (see gnu.org) is governed by a strong copyright called "copylefting".
 You can't put it into a proprietary product.
 You may freely make money from it by service or sale.
 You may modify it.
 But you must always allow others to copy, modify, and distribute it, including your modifications.